 I have enormous capacity for building structure that allows you to freely explore your own ideas.
 I love to create processes that move people forward.
 If you are stuck, I can get you unstuck and back into the flow of your own life.

 Listening is my superpower.
 I have an incredible ability to hear what you are saying at all levels, and sometimes more importantly, I hear what you are not saying.
 Being heard doesn’t always mean you have to speak.
 I see you, too.

 I have a sixth sense for truth-telling.
 When you do and say things that are in alignment with your truth, I feel it as energy flowing through my whole being.
 Tingles are a sure sign you are onto something amazing.

 I live in a world of possibility.
 We all do.
-There is no limitation that cannot be transformed.
-It’s just a matter of whether you are focused on the problems or the solutions.
-(Hint: I choose solutions.)
+There is no limitation that cannot be expanded into new potentials.
+It’s just a matter of whether you are focused on limitation or expansion.
+(Hint: I choose expansion.)

 Realize your dreams

 I bring ideas from conception to reality.
 Within you are seeds of ideas that are the potentials of your dreams.
 I help you plant those seeds in fertile ground and nurture them until they blossom into a fruitful life.

 I care.
 A whole lot.
 About you.
 About humanity.
 About the world we live in.
 I am often moved to tears with appreciation for the brilliance of who you truly are.
 Bring tissue, you probably will be, too.